AradaSarkisian/ASSIST/README.md

 ---

 ## Languages
-This application written in PHP and JavaScript (pureJS) that can use in more than 90% web hosts.
+This application written in PHP and JavaScript that can use in more than 90% web hosts.